 Conventional tests of behavioral phenotyping frequently have difficulties differentiating certain genotypes and replicating these differences across laboratories and protocol conditions.
-In this study we explore the hypothesis that automated tests can be designed to quantify ethologically-relevant behavior patterns that would more readily characterize heritable and replicable phenotypes.
-We used SEE (Strategy for the Exploration of Exploration) to phenotype the locomotor behavior of the C57BL/6 and DBA/2 mouse inbred strains across three laboratories.
-The two genotypes differed in 15 different measures of behavior, none of which had a significant genotype ́ laboratory interaction.
-Within the same laboratory, most of these differences were replicated in additional experiments despite changing the test photoperiod phase and injecting saline.
-Our results suggest that well-designed tests may considerably enhance replicability across laboratories.
+This study explores the hypothesis that automated tests can be designed to quantify ethologically relevant behavior patterns that more readily characterize heritable and replicable phenotypes.
+It used SEE (Strategy for the Exploration of Exploration) to phenotype the locomotor behavior of the C57BL/6 and DBA/2 mouse inbred strains across 3 laboratories.
+The 2 genotypes differed in 15 different measures of behavior, none of which had a significant genotype-laboratory interaction.
+Within the same laboratory, most of these differences were replicated in additional experiments despite the test photoperiod phase being changed and saline being injected.
+Results suggest that well-designed tests may considerably enhance replicability across laboratories.